WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/00_Forced_Oscillations.md

    in {cite:p}`LL1:1976` Fig. 32.

-8. **(Extension)** Add an parametric drive and demonstrate parametric resonances and Kapitza's Oscillator (stabilization of a vertical oscillator.
+8. **(Extension)** Add an parametric drive and demonstrate parametric resonances and Kapitza's Oscillator (stabilization of a vertical oscillator).

 ```{code-cell}
 %matplotlib inline
 import numpy as np, matplotlib.pyplot as plt